 Rime: This is the other major addition of this remake: a brand new age.
 You can find its descriptive journal alongside the others in the library, but the linking book only becomes accessible after the end of the game.
 Not only does this mitigate the anticlimactic ending, but it also creates continuity with Riven, the second game in the series.
 The age itself is small and its puzzles are easy, but it’s unique because of its setting.
 Rime is a type of ice, and this is one of only three ages in the entire series to be located in a cold environment.
 Due to the northerly climate, it’s possible that the age is undergoing a polar night, as, by contrast with Channelwood, it doesn’t have a daytime.
 It consists of a small icy island in the middle of a frozen sea inhabited by whale-like creatures, which can be heard or seen in the distance.
 Light snow is falling, and a piercingly cold breeze blows from the sea.
 There are three towers just off the shore, which Atrus uses to create auroras, and an observatory located on a hill.
 It can be accessed via a small hut at the base of the hill, which leads to an elevator.
 The observatory also houses a small lab, where Atrus experimented with crystals.
 The age even gets its own musical theme, and, all in all, despite it being an ‘extra’, I find that it’s well integrated, both into the game and into the series as a whole, since it plays a role in Myst IV.

-To conclude, I definitely recommend this remake over the original.
+To conclude, this remake is definitely a step up from the original.
 I’d even go so far as to say that I really wish Riven, at least, could’ve benefited from a similar treatment (with any luck, if this project succeeds, it just might).
-Be that as it may, if you want to play Myst, do yourself a favour and get this version.
-It used to be very rare, but is now available on Steam or GOG.com.
+The problem is that realMyst is now also graphically outdated, so it might be a hassle to get it to run on modern systems.